ashiqueps/chef-ai-assistant/README.md

 require 'chef-ai-assistant'

 # Register the AI commands with your main CLI class
+# This will automatically detect the parent gem's name, version, and purpose
 ChefAiAssistant.register_commands_with(YourGem::CLI)

-# Configure the AI assistant
+# Configure the AI assistant with your Azure OpenAI credentials
+# This can also be done using environment variables or the setup command
 ChefAiAssistant.configure do |config|
-  # Configuration as shown in the Configuration section
+  config.api_key = ENV['AZURE_OPENAI_API_KEY']
+  config.azure_endpoint = ENV['AZURE_OPENAI_ENDPOINT']
+  config.deployment_name = ENV['AZURE_OPENAI_DEPLOYMENT_NAME']
 end

+# You can also manually specify integration context for more precise control
+ChefAiAssistant.integration_context = ChefAiAssistant::IntegrationContext.new(
+  'your-gem-name',
+  '1.2.3', # version
+  'Your gem description and purpose'
+)
 ```

 Once integrated, users can access the AI assistant through your gem's CLI: